PytLab/loggers/README.md

     cd your_path/loggers/scripts/doi_logger/
     python run_doi.py 10.1016/j.apcatb.2014.11.043

+wait for a few minutes,
-then the corresponding pdf file will appear in current path.
+then the corresponding `.PDF` file will appear in current path.

 ####  ecust_logger:  ####